kubeflow/training-operator/README.md

 TfJob provides a Kubernetes custom resource that makes it easy to run distributed or non-distributed TensorFlow jobs on Kubernetes.

-Using a CRD gives users the ability to create and manage TF Jobs just like builtin K8s resources.
+Using a Custom Resource Definition (CRD) gives users the ability to create and manage TF Jobs just like builtin K8s resources.
 For example to create a job

 ```